flipcoder/midimech/README.md

 o o
 ```

-Another interesting thing about this layout on the Linnstrument is you can walk up and down the major and minor 3rd intervals within a scale without lifting your fingers.
+Another interesting thing about this layout on the Linnstrument is you can walk up and down while holding major and minor 3rd intervals within a scale without lifting your fingers.
 This technique is most useful for a piano sound or something where pitch shifting is disabled.

 So there's a quick rundown.
 There's a lot more fun shapes to learn but this will get you started.
 Hope you enjoy!